jradlak/OFSim/README.md

 **=====Changelog:=====**

+0.26.3 - Filesystem navigation in the File Dialog.

 0.26.2 - Corrections of the initial camera position in the trajectory prediction mode.

 0.26.1 - In manual control mode, displaying velocity and thrust vector indicators.